 What are dreams and why do we dream?
 Among the various dreaming phases, we have the REM sleep, where greater brain activity is registered and where lived sense experiences of your wakeful state turn into imaginary situations that seem to be lived in a real way.

 Dreaming is about one of the most fascinating activities of our body and a field where there is still much to be discovered.
 All in all, these are some of the curiosities about dreams that science has managed to discover and that will leave you astonished.
+Do you want to know more about dreams?
+Continue reading this article.

 Did you know that we dream for a long time in our life and, in sharp contrast, we only remember 5% of our dreams.
 Find out about the dark side of our dreams on this list of curiosities about them that will amaze you.